Is it Time to Stop Using Retinol?

 Prescription oral retinoids are dangerous to a developing fetus.
 However, topical versions (even prescription strength) have not been shown to cause congenital disabilities or birth defects.
 Therefore, the FDA does not declare it unsafe in pregnancy and considers it class C.

 Retinol is a synthetically formulated chemical that has a lot of side effects.
 Many consumers would rather use ingredients that are closer to nature.
-Brands that develop natural retinol alternatives often name them things like bio retinol, phyto retinol, natural retinol, or retinoic nutrients.
+Brands that market natural options often name them things like bio retinol, phyto retinol, natural retinol, or retinoic nutrients.

-We've summarized the Bakuchiol research, and for those looking for a plant-based, natural retinol alternative, pure concentrated bakuchiol is a star ingredient.
-Best to skip babchi seed carrier oil though, due to the presence of psoralens (a skin irritant).
+We've summarized the Bakuchiol research, and for those looking for a plant-based, natural option, pure concentrated bakuchiol is a star ingredient.

 A lot of products that contain high levels of vitamin A and beta carotene are marketed as natural retinol alternatives.
 This includes ingredients that we love and use like carrot seed oil, buriti oil, and sea buckthorn oil.